Patrick Gowers: Career

 Gowers started writing music for television in the 1970s.
 In 1982, he won the BAFTA original music award for his scores for Smiley's People, The Woman in White and I Remember Nelson.
 Gowers composed the music to The Adventures of Sherlock Holmes and its sequels, starring Jeremy Brett, whose series ran from 1984 to 1994; the soundtrack was released in 1987.
 Gowers also scored the TV film adaptations with Brett of The Sign of Four (1987) and The Hound of the Baskervilles (1988).
 Amongst other TV series for which he composed the music are Therese Raquin (1980), Anna Karenina (1985), and Forever Green (1989).

 Gowers' concert music included works written for the guitarist John Williams: Chamber Concerto for Guitar and Rhapsody for Guitar, Electric Guitars and Electric Organ.
 He was also noted for his choral music, including his setting of Veni Sancte Spiritus and his commission for the consecration of Richard Harries as bishop of Oxford, Viri Galilaei (1987).
-He also composed a Cantata (1991) and several other anthems such as "Holy, Holy, Holy" and "Aveto Augustine".
+He also composed a cantata (1991) and several other anthems such as Aveto Augustine and Holy, Holy, Holy.
 Other works include his "Toccata" for organ, commissioned by Simon Preston and joined over a decade later by a fugue, and his "Occasional Trumpet Voluntary".